Internship Tips and Resources

 - Practice your pitch.
 Write down everything you think you can bring to the table so you can be ready if you get an interview.

 - Research, research, research!
 Narrow down your top 10 companies or organizations and read their job descriptions, website, blog posts, social media, and use some of the key words they use in your resume and cover letter so they know you are excited to work with them.
-If you’re looking for help getting started, check out the Career Center’s resume and cover letter writing resources.
+If you’re looking for help getting started, check out the Career Engagement’s resume and cover letter writing resources.

 - Come to Career Fairs and meet with the company representatives!
 You can ask for feedback on how to make your resume top notch and what you can do to improve your chances of getting into their company.